Skip to content

 Earlier in her career, Diana served as a consultant to the Israel Defense Forces, working on decision architecture in complex hierarchies and leading global research on the resolution of intractable conflicts.
 The same instincts shape how she structures the firm's engagements: clear scope, named owners, and accountability built in from the first conversation.

-"A network of trial-tested experts is built one matter at a time.
+"A team of trial-tested experts is built one matter at a time.
 There are no shortcuts that survive cross-examination."

 Diana File